marcellino-ornelas/create-components-react/README.md

 ### Examples

-`react-component create App` will create App component folder in your current working directory
+`react-component create App` will create an App component folder in your current working directory

     App
     |--- App.js